Contrasting Newell Brands (NWL) & Its Competitors

 |5.09%

-Newell Brands has a beta of 0.86, meaning that its stock price is 14% less volatile than the S&P 500.
-Comparatively, Newell Brands’ peers have a beta of 2.16, meaning that their average stock price is 116% more volatile than the S&P 500.
+Newell Brands has a beta of 0.86, indicating that its share price is 14% less volatile than the S&P 500.
+Comparatively, Newell Brands’ competitors have a beta of 2.16, indicating that their average share price is 116% more volatile than the S&P 500.

 Analyst Ratings

-This is a breakdown of current ratings and price targets for Newell Brands and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for Newell Brands and its competitors, as reported by MarketBeat.com.

 |Sell Ratings